moderndatacompany/dataos.info/docs/resources/stacks/talos/local_set_up.md

 # How to set up Talos Locally?
-This section involves setp-by-step guide to set up Talos on your local enviroment.
+This section involves step-by-step guide to set up Talos on your local enviroment.

 ## Pre-requisite